DaanDeMeyer/reproc/README.md

 - `REPROC_BUILD_TESTS (ON|OFF)`: Build tests (default: `OFF`)
 - `REPROC_BUILD_EXAMPLES (ON|OFF)`: Build examples (default: `OFF`)
 - `REPROC_INSTALL (ON|OFF)`: Generate install target (default: `OFF`)

+  Note that if you're using the default `CMAKE_INSTALL_PREFIX` on Windows, you'll have to set `REPROC_INSTALL=ON` the first time when running CMake to make sure the install directories are correct (This is because of `CMAKE_INSTALL_PREFIX_INITIALIZED_TO_DEFAULT` is only true on the first run of CMake in a new build tree).

 - `BUILD_SHARED_LIBS (ON|OFF)`: Build reproc as a shared library (default:
   `OFF`)

+  Note that when building reproc and reproc++ as shared libraries on Windows that you'll have to make sure reproc.dll and reproc++.dll are available from the PATH to run your application without crashing.
+Alternatively, you can also copy over the dll's manually to the same directory that your binary resides in.
+In general, unless you have a good reason not to, use reproc and reproc++ as static libraries on Windows.

 Options can be configured when building reproc or before calling `add_subdirectory`: